angular/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 ## When tokens are retained

 To better explain the condition under which token retention occurs, consider a library that provides a library-card component.
-This component contains a body and can contain an optional header.
+This component contains a body and can contain an optional header:

 <docs-code language="html">